Computing HF^ by factoring mapping classes: Gradings on bimodules for arc-slides and mapping classes

 \end{lemma} \begin{proof} Choose a base idempotent of type $\lsub{C}X$.
 By Lemma~\ref{lem:comp-per-dom-gr}, the grading set for $\HD(m)$ is given by $G(\PMC)\times_\ZZ G(-\PMC')/H$ where $H$ is generated by $(0;h(B_i),-h(B'_i))$ for $i\neq 2k$, and one additional element:

 (Note that we have reversed all of the signs from Lemma~\ref{lem:comp-per-dom-gr}; the domains shown there have boundary $-h(B)$ in $H_1(F(\PMC))$.)
-This data is reinterpreted as a map as follows.
-For the case U.II, say, we have
+By Lemma~\ref{lem:G-torseur-is-map}, this data is reinterpreted as a map.
+Using $(0;0,0)\in G(\PMC)\times_\ZZ G(-\PMC')/H$ as the element $x$ in proof of Lemma~\ref{lem:G-torseur-is-map}, for the case U.II, say, we have

 which corresponds to the statement that $\phi((-1/2;h(B)))=(-1;-\othh(B')+\othh(C))$. \end{proof}